 The top 4 from pole position in each category will participate in the finals at each event.
 Riders positioned in pole position as 5th will receive points for position 5th position = 16 points, 6th 15 points and so on as per UIM rule 310.03.

 The Parallel Slalom will proceed by direct elimination in two rounds, one on each circuit.
-In case of equality a third round will determine the winner.
-The Starting position for the 3rd round will be decided by flipping a coin.
+In case of an equality, a third round will determine the winner and the rider with the fastest qualification time will choose track.